 According to a study conducted by the American Trucking Association, truck drivers only cause an average of 20% of truck crashes.
 In fact, car drivers were at fault in over 90% of head-on and opposite-direction sideswipe collisions.
 However, truck drivers are responsible for crashes of several other types.

-What Are the Most Common Truck Accident Causes?
+What Are the Most Common Truck Accident Causes in San Bernardino?

 Although car drivers cause many truck accidents, truck drivers are susceptible to causing major accidents as well.
 Since California is a comparative fault state, meaning both drivers may seek compensation in the event of an accident, determining the cause of a truck accident is crucial.
 What are the most common truck accident causes?